mchakravarthy/SQL/README.md

 Udacity SQL project inital version
 ### Description
-This contains all the queries for the SQL project Added notes and queries on joins
+This contains all the queries for the SQL project Added notes and queries on SQL joins
 ### Files used
 None
 ### Credits